How to Avoid IRMAA 2023

 How to Avoid the Cliff of IRMAA 2023 Brackets

 Qualified Charitable Contributions (QCDs) are probably the most powerful way to decrease income.
-Here, you donate your Required Minimum Distribution (RMD) rather than recognize it as income.
-Since you never recognize it as income, it never hits your top line on the 1040 and thus you pay less in taxes.
+You donate your Required Minimum Distribution (RMD) rather than recognize it as income.
+Since you never recognize it as income, it never hits your top line on the 1040, and thus you pay less in taxes.

 Also, RMDs have to come out first.
 If you have already taken an RMD from your tax-deferred account, you can’t turn around and take a QCD or give that money to charity without recognizing the income from the RMD.

-You can donate up to 100k per year per person, so a couple can get 200k off their top line with QCDs.
+You can donate up to 100k per year per person so that a couple can get 200k off their top line with QCDs.